Receptionist Salary in 2024:

 In fact, while 32% of U.S. employees would be willing to change jobs for a better salary, 26% would do so to receive access to better benefits.

-The top non-monetary benefits for U.S. employees include:
+Underscoring the significance of these non-monetary perks, the top benefits for U.S. employees include:

 • Employer-covered healthcare